Nowoshire/Roblox-Mobile-Shiftlock/README.md

 # Mobile Shiftlock
-A better mobile shiftlock implementation with physics parity for Roblox.
+A better mobile shiftlock implementation with physics parity to PC for Roblox.